-Admission is $5 for the public, $3 for members of the society or library.
-For more information call the library at 860-389-1783, or visit www.southwindsorhistory.org or ww.woodmemoriallibrary.org.
+Admission is FREE!.
+For more information call the library at 860-389-1783, or visit our EVENTS page or www.woodmemoriallibrary.org.

 Location: Wood Memorial Library

 783 Main St., South Windsor, CT 7pm

 (Photo: Charles Green was one of many South Windsor men who played an important role in the Civil War.
 He joined the U. S. Navy at age 13, rose to commander in and captained the “Jamestown” during the blockade of the coasts of the Carolinas, Georgia, and Florida, capturing 7 enemy vessels.
 He built his Main Street home in 1851.)

 CANCELLATIONS.
 Generally if schools and town government are closed due to inclement weather, the programs will be canceled and rescheduled when possible.
 Information on programs and cancellations at Unity Church can be obtained by calling 860-289-8963

 Membership is available throughout the year at any time - please click here for more information. http://www.southwindsorhistory.org/page008.aspx